So many recipes start by instructing you to sauté onions, but have you ever wondered how to do it properly? We’re showing you how.

 You can use any fat that’s suitable for cooking over high heat.
 Olive oil or vegetable oil are my go-to oils for this.

-Butter can also be added to give the onions more flavor.
+Butter can also be added to give the sauteed onions more flavor.
 Since butter has a lower smoke point, be sure to use a mixture of butter and oil so it doesn’t brown too quickly.
 The butter also adds a nice flavor to the onions.

 So many recipes start by instructing you to sauté onions, but have you ever wondered how to do it properly?
 We’re showing you how.